Risk Management in Trading

 To practice this notion, you take a trade with $200 risk and $400 gain, at $200 unrealized PnL you close half of your position which is $100, the rest of your position is closed at that 2R target but instead of $400, it is only $200.

-As you can see you have won $300 instead of $400 which equals to a 1:5 risk to reward instead of the original 2.
+As you can see you have won $300 instead of $400 which equals to a 1:5 reward to risk instead of the original 2.

 This scaling out of trades can turn against you once you hit a streak of consecutive losses as your prior wins were not that significant.